mvmorin/dotfiles/README.md

 # dotfiles
 config-, rc- and dotfiles

-nothing fancy yet, just manual backup and sync "create-symlinks.sh" does just that, given that the dotfiles are in the list
+nothing fancy yet, just manual backup and sync with "create-symlinks" that does just that, given that the dotfiles are in the list

 # ToDo
 This might be a good approach